Xuheng Ding's Homepage

 In 2022 Aug and Sept, I performed the analysis of five quasars selected from SDSS and AEGIS at 1.6 < z < 3.5 that fall within the JWST CEERS area.
 For the first time, I detected the quasar hosts at z up to 3.5.
 I also obtained spatially-resolved host morphological structures (spiral arm and bar) not possible with HST.
 This Figure demonstrates my 2D decomposition result of SDSS1420 (z∼2) using HST (left) and JWST (right).
 With JWST, I obtained the morphological structures (spiral arms, bar) not possible using HST for this same target.
 More details see Ding et al., 2022 ApJL 939L 28D.

 In 2022 Nov, I studied two high redshift (z~6.4) low-luminosity quasars imaged with the NIRCam on JWST.
 I successfully detected starlight from quasar host galaxies at z>6, at a time when our universe was less than a billion years old.
 This is the first time that quasar host galaxies have been imaged at this cosmic epoch, highlighting the tremendous power of JWST.
 The detections of these two quasars’ host galaxies at z>6 has achieved the key milestone of measuring their stellar mass and physical size, which provides a decisive step forward in understanding how the growth of SMBHs relates to that of massive galaxies at early cosmic times.
 This Figure demonstrates the 2D decomposition result of two quasar at z~6.4.
-More details see Ding et al., 2022 Nature Under Review.
+More details see Ding et al., 2023 Nature.

 In addition, I led the Time Delay Lens Modeling Challenge (TDLMC), aiming to assess the present capabilities of lens modeling codes and assumptions and test the level of accuracy of inferred cosmological parameters given realistic mock datasets.
 I also make predictions for the future lensing of transients such as gravitational wave and FRB events and study their applications in observational cosmology.